WeiweiBian/analysis_CHIP/README.md

 `cat test_peaks.txt | cut -f 1-3 | sort -k1,1 -k2,2n | bedtools merge -i - > merged.bed` to generate a merged bed file.

 The merged bed file is uploaded here, however, there are no overlaps in the peak calling results, therefore the peaks are not collapsed.

+## Step 5: Differential peaks between CRC patients and healthy controls.
+Among the files in the two directories, I only found the BED files instead of the bam files.
+In the read_counts_bam.csv file, we only have read counts in sample level instead of peak level.
+I am sorry that I could not complete the differential peaks or volcano plots.